-As the birthplaces of elaborate nativity scenes, Naples exudes tradition around every corner of its historic city center.
+As the birthplace of elaborate nativity scenes, Naples exudes tradition around every corner of its historic city center.

 With charm and warmth, the city makes art and intricate artisan crafts palpable with displays along San Gregorio Armeno, the aromas of cinnamon and candied citrus drifting through the cobblestone streets.

-The city brims with culinary delights year-round, but even more so on Christmas Eve, during the Feast of the Seven Fishes, with each dish focusing on comforting seafood flavors, from salt cod to fried calamari.
+The city brims with culinary delights year-round, but even more so on Christmas Eve, during the Feast of the Seven Fishes.
+Each dish focuses on comforting seafood flavors, from salt cod to fried calamari.

-Christmas market stalls overtake Campo Santo Stefano, guiding locals to the atmospheric midnight Mass at Saint Mark’s Basilica, when the ethereal sounds of traditional hymns join with the shimmer of candlelight.
+Christmas market stalls overtake Campo Santo Stefano, guiding locals to the atmospheric midnight Mass at St Mark’s Basilica, when the ethereal sounds of traditional hymns join with the shimmer of candlelight.

 Murano glass takes on a particular glow in the winter light and ice skaters take to the rink in San Polo.

-Rome feels particularly religious and celebratory around Christmas, with more than 100 nativity scenes and festive Christmas markets.
+Rome feels particularly religious and celebratory around Italy for Christmas, with more than 100 nativity scenes and festive Christmas markets.

-From unique artisan gifts to the mixture of ancient architecture draped in flickering lights, Rome feels majestic during the Christmas season.
+From unique artisan gifts to the mixture of ancient architecture draped in flickering lights, Rome feels majestic during Christmas.

 As Christmas approaches, Florence embodies festivity and joy.

 The bakeries fill with sweet aromas as the windows display seasonal treats like sugar cookies, yule logs, and pandoro.
-The life-size nativity scene at the Cathedral reflects the religious heart of the city, while the lights drape across medieval and Renaissance architecture, bringing a cozy radiance to the streets.
+The life-size nativity scene at the cathedral reflects the city's religious heart, while the lights drape across medieval and Renaissance architecture, bringing a cozy radiance to the streets.

 Whether visiting the sacred art, watching the Ponte Vecchio glow above the Arno River, or wandering the vibrant lanes of the Christmas market in Santa Croce, Florence has its own unique way of celebrating.

 Most travelers are unaware of the Christmas charms of Sorrento.
-The coastal town remains a hidden gem for Christmas food and traditions.
+The coastal town remains a hidden gem for such food and traditions.

 The town is dressed in light shows during the season, with glimmering decorations veiling the musical tree in Piazza Tasso.
-Musicians and performers take to the stage to entertain eager visitors wandering the vibrant streets in search of Christmas eats.
+Musicians and performers take to the stage to entertain eager visitors wandering the vibrant streets searching for Christmas eats.

 The traditions of Sorrento come to life during the festive season as nativity scenes, gourmet dinners, and light shows reveal the spirit of Christmas to the select few who choose to visit this unique place in December.

-Italian tradition celebrates history, family, and heritage that has been weaved into the tapestry of daily life.
-Christmas brings the customs of Italy and specific regions to the forefront as people immerse themselves in the festive season.
+Italian tradition celebrates history, family, and heritage that has been woven into the tapestry of daily life.
+Christmas brings the country's and specific regions' customs to the forefront as people immerse themselves in the festive season.

 Cities and towns start to glow with light around December 8 and the traditions last until January 6, stringing together weeks of excitement, beauty, and activity, from the Feast Day of the Immaculate Conception to the arrival of La Befana.

-Italians celebrate Christmas in Italy with those travelers who explore during the festive season, welcoming everyone with opportunities to partake in the fascinating festive traditions.
+Italians celebrate Christmas with those travelers who explore during the festive season, welcoming everyone with opportunities to partake in the fascinating festive traditions.